Barclay Kamb

-Walter Barclay Kamb (December 17, 1931 - April 21, 2011) was a longtime professor and researcher at the California Institute of Technology (Caltech).
+Walter Barclay Kamb (December 17, 1931 – April 21, 2011) was a longtime professor and researcher at the California Institute of Technology (Caltech).
 Professor Kamb was one of the first scientists to journey to the Antarctic to study how the glacier sheets move and operate.
 He is listed as a member of the National Academy of Sciences in the Geology department.

 Career

 Kamb received the bachelor's degree at Caltech in 1952 and the Ph.D. in 1956, under Linus Pauling.
 "My best student," said Pauling.
 Kamb was an assistant professor of geology and geophysics at Caltech from 1956 until 1960 and an associate professor from 1960 until 1962, at which time he was raised to full professor, a rank at which he served for the next 27 years.
 In 1990 he was named Barbara and Stanley R. Rawn Professor, and on his retirement in 1999 became Rawn Professor Emeritus.
-Kamb served as chairman of the Caltech Division of Geological and Planetary Sciences from 1972–83, and for a short period, from 1987 to 1989, he took charge as Vice President and Provost of the Institute.
+Kamb served as chairman of the Caltech Division of Geological and Planetary Sciences from 1972 to 1983, and for a short period, from 1987 to 1989, he took charge as vice president and provost of the institute.